 The program is available for teachers from pre-kindergarten to 12th grade.

 How does a 50% reduction off the home list price grab you?
 There is a catch.
 You must live in the home for at least three years.
 Contact your local HUD office to find out what areas near you qualify.
 The HUD office also has a list of homes for sale.
 The way it worked is you find a home, qualify, then sign two mortgages.
 The first is for the first 50% price of the home.
 The second, is for the other 50% of the home price.
 But, you do not pay interest or payments on that second mortgage, provided you live for 36 months in the home.
 Then, the second mortgage is effectively gone after that period.
 If you fail to live for the 36 months, you will be on the hook for the rest.

 You can also get a very low interest loan to fix up the house.
 So beware, the homes are usually not in good shape or the best of neighborhoods.

 You need little money up front.
 As little as $100 down payment, and a good faith deposit of $500 to $2000 to start the loan process.

 Yes, if you live there for 3 years, you can now sell the home for profit!
 And you don't have to keep being a teacher for the full 3 years.
 Just be one to start.
-Home Loan Assistance for Teachers

 All across the United States are programs to help teachers buy homes.
 Each state has different programs and requirements.
 These home loan assistant programs normally include paying closing costs, down payment help, and even move-in costs.